SysCV/sam-hq/sam-hq2/README.md

-# SAM-HQ 2: Segment Anything in High Quality for Images and Videos
+# HQ-SAM 2: Segment Anything in High Quality for Images and Videos

 We propose **HQ-SAM2** to upgrade SAM2 to **higher quality** by extending our training strategy in [HQ-SAM](https://arxiv.org/abs/2306.01567).